DARCOS-DZ/Dual-UOM/README.md

 ## Dual Uom

-Extends ERPNext for dual UOM uses
+Extends ERPNext for dual UOM uses (this is just the beginning of the project)

 #### License